-Günzel, Friederike K., Fyfe, Colin J. and Davies, Michael C.R..
+Günzel, Friederike, Fyfe, Colin J. and Davies, Michael C.R.
 (2003) Use of ERT in a Geotechnical Centrifuge In: 3rd World Congress on Industrial Process Tomography, 2-3 Sep 2003, Banff, Canada.Full text not available from this repository.

 This paper describes a miniaturised electrical resistivitytomography (ERT) system, used to monitor contaminant plume development in a porous material at increased gravity in a geotechnical centrifuge.
 Data processing is necessary to eliminate the influence of the sample container (strongbox), which is relatively small compared to the length of the electrode array.
 The data processing technique was developed using high and low resistivity anomalies.
 Increased gravity tests were carried out at 5g (sand sample) and 10g (silt sample).
 For these tests dyed brine was used as contaminant to allow simultaneous visual observations.
 The ERT data show that the NaCl solution spreads further than the dye, which appears to be filtered by the sample.

 |Item Type:||Contribution to conference proceedings in the public domain ( Full Paper)|